Best Crypto Wallet Analytics Tools for Crypto Startups

 Operationalize segmentation: define criteria, implement automated tagging, craft tailored content, and measure performance per segment.
 Tactics differ by segment—power users get early access, new users get guided onboarding, dormant wallets receive re-engagement nudges.
 Wallet-based segmentation preserves privacy while enabling automated CRM and personalized funnels.

-Top Wallet Intelligence Tools for Web3 Startups
+Top Wallet Intelligence Tools for Crypto Startups

 The wallet intelligence market offers tools tailored to different needs: privacy-first unified analytics, deep wallet tracking, and customizable dashboarding.
 Choose based on requirements for privacy, customization, and analytical depth.

-Formo: Privacy-First Unified Wallet Analytics
+Formo: Unified Wallet Analytics for Product and Marketing Teams

 Formo emphasizes privacy-by-design: no cookies or PII, and open-source SDKs and APIs for developer-friendly integration.
 Core features include unified on-chain and off-chain analytics, real-time funnel analysis, on-chain CRM for wallet-address relationships, and token-gated forms for feedback.
 Use cases include product teams seeking behavior insights, growth teams optimizing campaigns, and analytics teams building privacy-respecting dashboards across EVM and Solana.